 During Your Continuous Infusion

-At bedtime, keep your Dosi-Fuser next to your side.
-You can keep it uncovered or in its fanny pack.
-Don’t hang your Dosi-Fuser on your bedpost or put it on the floor.
+- At bedtime, keep your Dosi-Fuser next to your side and above your blankets.
+Don’t hang it on your bedpost or put it on the floor.

 If you have a pet, make sure to keep your pump and tubing out of its reach.
 You may want to keep pets out of your bedroom at night during your continuous infusion.